-Figure 2 - Quarterly output gap split into training and test set

-Notes: The black line represents quarterly output gap estimated with Hamilton's (2018) method.
-The trianing set is used to etimate elastic net models with different combinations of hyperparameters.
-The gray shaded area is the test set used to evaluate the models.
-Data source: SECO output gap and then backcast the indicator's values going back to 1820.14 A primary strengths of elastic net lies in its ability to effectively handle collinearity.
-In such cases, traditional regression methods can struggle to provide stable and reliable coefficient estimates.
-Elastic net, however, combines L1 (Lasso) and L2 (Ridge) regularization techniques, creating a balance that not only addresses collinearity but also encourages sparsity in the model.
-This means it can automatically select a subset of relevant predictor variables while shrinking the coefficients of less important ones towards zero.
-By doing so, elastic net enhances the interpretability of the model and improves its predictive performance by reducing overfitting.
-The objective function of the elastic net is given by

-The final step is to combine the indicators for different topics into one composite indicator for the business cycle.
-Following Bybee et al. (2021) I use shrinkage methods to do this.
-Specifically, I use elastic net regression to connect the indicators with the where y_i is the output gap, x_i is the vector of indicators, β is the vector of coefficients, λ is the penalty parameter, and α is the mixing parameter.
-The mixing parameter α controls the relative weight of the L1 and L2 penalties.
-When $\alpha = 0$, the penalty is an L2 penalty (ridge regression) and when $\alpha = 1$, it is an L1 penalty (lasso regression).
+Figure 2 - Quarterly output gap split into training and test set methods can struggle to provide reliable coefficient estimates in such cases.
+The elastic net, however, combines L1 (Lasso) and L2 (Ridge) regularization techniques, creating a balance that addresses collinearity and encourages sparsity in the model.
+This means it can automatically select a subset of important predictors while shrinking the coefficients of less important ones toward zero.
+By doing so, the elastic net enhances the interpretability of the model and improves its predictive performance by reducing overfitting.
+Before estimating the model, I normalize all variables.
+The objective function of the elastic net is given by where T{Train} is the number of observations in the training set, T is the date of the last observation in the data, p the number of predictors, y_t is the output gap, β is the vector of coefficients, $S{j,t}$ is the vector of topic-specific indicators, λ is the penalty parameter, and α is the mixing parameter.
+The mixing parameter, α , controls the relative weight of the L1 and L2 penalties.
+When $\alpha=0$, the penalty is an L2 penalty (ridge regression); when $\alpha=1$, it is an L1 penalty (lasso regression).
 The elastic net penalty is a convex combination of the L1 and L2 penalties.
 Figure 2 illustrates how optimal values of λ and α are chosen.
-I perform a grid search over a range of λ and α values, estimate a model on a training set and select the combination that minimizes the mean squared error (MSE) on a test set.
-The test set spans the years 1980 - 1990 and the training set 1991-2022.
+I perform a grid search over a range of λ and α values, estimate a model on a training set, and select the combination that minimizes the mean squared error (MSE) on a test set.
+The test set spans 1980 - 1989, and the training set 1990-2022.
+Using the best-performing model, the composite indicator is calculated as the fitted output gap from 1821 to 2021.